tybottorff/bottorffdocs/notes/notes_for_self.md

 # High priority P576/AbATE/TN10 TODOs:
- - **re-do diffbind regressing out sort fixing this line, replace PCA for ITN presentation: `consensusPeaks_grouped_regress_out_sort = dba.contrast(consensusPeaks_grouped_regress_out_sort, categories=DBA_CONDITION, block = c(DBA_REPLICATE, DBA_TISSUE))`**
- - **switch to limma rather than Seurat for bulk... just start from counts matrix, look for markers (`FindAllMarkers` equivalent) and try linear modeling for each peak using sorts in hypothesized differentiation order as like a "visit time" as I did for NCI irAE?
+ - **switch to limma rather than Seurat for bulk... just start from counts matrix, re-try regressing out R status (for sorts) and sorts (for R vs. NR comparisons) and of course donor/replicate for both, look for markers (`FindAllMarkers` equivalent) and try linear modeling for each peak using sorts in hypothesized differentiation order as like a "visit time" as I did for NCI irAE?
 Use Basilin code**
+ - **try pseudotime/monocle in Kirsten's data (ask Basilin for data object? it's a different P3XX)**
+ - **retry clusterprofiler using background as all unique genes from peaks**
  - **look at quality of data as possible explanation for 2 DP CD57 outliers**
- - **try pseudotime/monocle in Kirsten's data (ask Basilin for data object? it's a different P3XX)**
+ - **try to incorporate/do something similar to what I did for mean gene set accessibilities but for gene coverage plots (i.e. weak purine signal in peaks but it looked stronger in coverage plots?)**
  - compare expansion levels of TCRseq in R vs. NR in Erin's data? would expect more expansion in R with more terminal cells?
 Did Erin already do this?
- - retry cluster profiler using background as all unique genes from peaks
  - check out ROAST, it's like GSEA?
- - try to incorporate/do something similar to what I did for mean gene set accessibilities but for gene coverage plots (i.e. weak purine signal in peaks but it looked stronger in coverage plots?)
  - Google search "glue atac rna", possible use for bulk atac? basically predicting RNA levels from promoter accessibilities?
 Azimuth does have ATAC refs (stuff like CD8 TCM/TEM), as does shendure lab, perhaps they can shed light on cell types here... this is called deconvolution (https://www.nature.com/articles/s41467-023-40611-4#Sec9) and is probably hard to get useful results but maybe worth trying...
  - Homer: DP CD127 vs. other DP separately
- - thinking about how old my MT SNV method I used is... why not use new methods?
  - make dummy df with high JAK/STAT signal --> KEGG, see if lack of results due to KEGG (not in set) or signal:noise...
  - look at all interesting gene sets in Erin's RNAseq (DN vs. DPs)
  - try every sort vs. all 4 other sorts to get sort-specific info (wasn't super helpful for non-exh CD127+ vs. others but try anyways)